luke-c-fisher/Diabetes_Classification/Data_Analysis_03.md

 smoking, high cholesterol, and physical activity.
 Furthermore, the data contains an equal 50-50 split of respondents with and without diabetes.

-The data is binary, meaning that the predictors take on a value one or zero depending on whether the condition is true or not.
-For instance, if a respondent has a smoking habit they will be marked with a 1 for the smoking column; otherwise, they will receive a 0.
+The data is binary, meaning that the predictors take on a value 1 or 0 depending on whether a condition is present.
+For instance, if a respondent has a smoking habit they will be assigned a 1 for the smoking column; otherwise, they will receive a 0.
 There are some exceptions to this like BMI and age, where the values are continuous.
+For our purpose, we will cross-validate the data set.

 ## Methodology

-The classification will be done by binary logistic regression.
-As such, the response variable, Diabetes, will take on two values, “yes” or “no”, corresponding to whether the patient has the disease.
-The classification will start with a series of logistic models, each with a unique cutoff.
-The function will label, respectively, “yes” and “no” for instances of Diabetes above or below a given cutoff.
-Afterwards, these predicted values will be compared with the actual values in a table and put into a confusion matrix for evaluation.
+Two classifiers will be built and evaluated using logistic regression and gradient boost to compare their effectiveness in predicting diabetes and select the better model.
+Both classifiers will predict Diabetes as a binary response variable.
+The first classifier will start with a logistic model and a function to extract logistic predictions.
+This function will predict on the logistic model to create labels at multiple cutoffs, taking on the values, respectively, “yes” and “no” for instances of Diabetes above or below a given cutoff.
+Afterwards, these predicted labels will be compared with the actual values from the data set in a table and put into a confusion matrix for evaluation.
 The goal is to isolate and optimize one model for classification.
-As such, modifications to this model will be taken if the it exhibits unacceptable metrics.
+Once identified, this model will be further evaluated in its prediction ability with metrics like Accuracy, Sensitivity, Specificity, and ROC-AUC.
+Additionally, its train and test errors will be included to identify possible under or over-fitting.

+The second classifier will use a gradient boost model, xgboost, to predict Diabetes.
+This model will start with two matrices–one each for the train and test sets–containing the same regression formula as the logistic model.
+Parameters will then be set up to specify conditions for the boost model, such as learning rate and objective.
+In this case, the objective of the boost model is to optimize for binary classification through logistic regression.
+The boost model will be trained on these parameters and predicted on the test matrix.
+It will be applied to a 0.5 cutoff and evaluated by the same classification metrics as the logistic model, including train and test error.

 ``` r
 library(dplyr)